Sports in Toronto: Semi-professional and amateur teams

+Professional esports teams

+The Toronto Ultra have competed in the Call of Duty League since 2020, playing at Mattamy Athletic Centre.

 Post-secondary athletics

 Universities

-There are three public universities in Toronto that presently operate a varsity program.
+Three public universities in Toronto operate a varsity program.
 They include Toronto Metropolitan University and the TMU Bold (est. 1948), the University of Toronto and the Varsity Blues (est. 1877), and York University and the York Lions (est. 1968).
 The athletic programs of the three universities are a part of the Ontario University Athletics program, which itself is a member of U Sports.

-Facilities used by university athletic programs based in Toronto includes: